zimivanende/BoomiFlow-SearchFilterTable/README.md

 Default = "( This may be due to the filters applied )"

+### JSONModelValue
+String.

+The name of a Flow Value which contains the model in a JSON string form.
+This will load the datasource data ignoring the standard one.

+Exclude this to operate normally.

+### JSONModelPrimaryKey
+String.

+The name of the property on the JSON data which is the primary key.

+Only works with JSONModelValue.

 ## Styling

 All elements of the component can be styled by adding the specific style names to your player.